Romanian Air Force: Current state

-The Romanian Air Force modernized 110 MiG-21 LanceRs, in cooperation with Israel between 1993 and 2002.
-Today, 23-28 of these MiG 21 LanceRs are operational.
-The Romanian Air Force also operates C-130 Hercules, C-27J Spartan and An-26 transport airplanes and IAR-330 Puma helicopters.
-IAR-330 PUMA SOCAT helicopters have been modernized by the Romanian Aviation Industry in cooperation with Elbit Systems (Israel) for attack missions.
-The Romanian Air Force also includes locally built IAR-99 Șoim jet planes, in general only used for training of the young pilots.
+Currently, the Romanian Air Force operates the F-16 Fighting Falcon multirole aircraft.
+The Romanian Air Force also operates C-130 Hercules, C-27J Spartan and An-26 transport airplanes and IAR 330 helicopters.
+IAR 330 Puma SOCAT helicopters have been modernized by the Romanian Aviation Industry (IAR) in cooperation with Elbit Systems (from Israel) for attack missions.
+The Romanian Air Force also includes locally built IAR 99 Șoim jets, in general only used for training of the young pilots.